 To help spouses begin their preparations, we have prepared a checklist with 25 key steps that are broken down into five main categories:

 Category #1: Financial Matters (Alimony and Child Support)

-- Documentation of Income – Make copies of your most recent paystub as well as prior paystubs if your income has recently changed.
-If you have access to your spouse’s paystubs, make copies of these as well.
+- Documentation of Income – Make copies of your most recent paystub and prior paystubs if your income has recently changed.
+If you have access to your spouse’s paystubs, make copies of these.

 - Bank and Credit Card Account Statements – Print out or make copies of your most recent savings, checking, and credit card account statements.

 - Retirement and Investment Account Statements – Print out or make copies of your most recent retirement and investment account statements.

 - Family Budget – If you keep a family budget, it will be helpful to share a copy of this with your divorce attorney.
 If you don’t, your attorney can use your checking and credit card statements to assess your monthly spending and child-related expenses.

 - Deeds, Titles, and Other Property Records – Make copies of the deed to your home, the title to each of your vehicles, and any other property records you may have.

 - Mortgages, Car Loans, and Other Secured Debts – Make copies of your mortgage, car loans, and other secured debts you and your spouse currently have, whether jointly or separately.

 - Inventory of Property – Create a list of the property that you own.
 This includes both real estate and personal property.
 It is important to be as thorough and detailed as possible.